SangResidata/SangResidata/README.md

 - I spent around 9+ years in **IT Industry** as Business Process Analyst and Technical Project Manager before discovering my passion for data.
 - After refocus my career into data tech, now I have 8+ years experiences in **data analytics**, processing raw data into strategic Decision.
-- My education background combined in Industrial Engineering and Applied Statistics
+- My education background combined in Industrial Engineering and Applied Statistics.
-- I loved to build real-world projects that reflect actual data workflows
+- I loved to build real-world projects that reflect actual data workflows.
 - I prioritize solution first , then we talk about tools.
 - When off project, I loved to share my knowledge as Data Analytics mentor.
 - I enjoy watching football and Badminton at my spare time.